 You’d think it would be easy to determine if you’ve got a leak in your basement.
 Sometimes it is — when you see standing water, you know you’ve got a problem!
 It’s not always so simple though.
-Leaks aren’t always easy to spot, and sometimes you have to act like a basement detective to figure out if your basement has sprung a leak.
+Leaks aren’t always easy to spot.
+Sometimes you have to act like a basement detective to figure out if your basement has sprung a leak.

 Worried that your basement might have a leak?
 Look for these signs.

-Any standing water should tell you that you’ve got a leak — whether it’s from your plumbing or coming from outside the house, it’s something that needs to be addressed as soon as possible.
+Any standing water should tell you that you’ve got a leak.
+Whether it’s from your plumbing or coming from outside the house, it needs to be addressed as soon as possible.
 Moisture on the walls can also indicate potential leaks, but may also be a sign of poor ventilation and high relative humidity.

-Mold grows in high moisture areas and many varieties produce toxins that can irritate the lungs or even cause long-term health problems.
+Mold grows in high moisture areas.
+Many varieties produce toxins that can irritate the lungs or cause long-term health problems.
 Leaks and flooding in basements are common causes of mold, including toxic black mold.
-Mildew tends to be less dangerous and easier to clean up, but you really don’t want it growing in your basement either.
+Mildew tends to be less dangerous and easier to clean up.
+Yet you really don’t want it growing in your basement either.

 Seeing either on any surface in your basement indicates that you’ve got a moisture problem — most likely a leak!
 If you have a finished basement, the mold or mildew can hide under carpeting or behind drywall.
 In these cases, you may notice a musty or unpleasant odor before any visual signs appear.